szEIgo/4semester/Python/readme.md

 * Make a list (my_paradise) with the 10 cities.
+* How many people above age 40 has moved away from areacode 1, 2 & 3 from 2000 to 2015
+*
 * Give a graphical view of the 10 cities that is your purposed paradise by using plotting.